GabrieleT0/Lost-in-LOD/README.md

 python main.py -j
 ```

-Automatically the script will now populate the [evaluation_results](./evaluation_results/) folder with the CSV files containing the evaluation data, while the [charts](./charts/) folder will contain the boxplots generated from the evaluation data obtained (look at the next section that shows the [structure of the repository](#repository-structure-) to understand where the resulting files are placed)
+Automatically the script will now populate the [evaluation_results](./evaluation_results/) folder with the CSV files containing the evaluation data, while the [charts](./charts/) folder will contain the boxplots generated from the evaluation data obtained (look at the next section that shows the [structure of the repository](#repository-structure-) to understand where the resulting files are placed).

 If, on the other hand, you have already generated all the evaluation results data and only want to generate the charts (in case changes have been made to the ```generate_charts.py``` module), you can generate only the charts by running the ```main.py``` script with the ```-c``` option, as shown below:
 ```sh